 - The robot’s hands replicate human movements and use the same technology employed by NASA

-- The machine can produce more than 100 programmed recipes, and even has options for dietary restrictions and calorie counts
+- The machine can produce more than 100 programmed recipes, and even has options for dietary restrictions (including plant-based and vegan diet substitutes) and calorie counts for consumers paying particular attention to their food choices and nutrition to eat healthier

 - The initial cost to the public as of 2017 was between $75k–$92k, which was naturally met with some dismissiveness (though the same thinking was applied to $15k plasma TVs back in 1997)